4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

 Phone:+39/0474/745136 - Fax: +39/0474/745283

-Campo Tures - Parish Museum Taufers
+• Campo Tures - Parish Museum Taufers

 The Parish museum is located beside the parish church in Campo Tures.
-Back in the times of the nobles from Tures, the two storey building was already being used as a store room for the tens of collections that were divided between the lawyer of the Signori di Tures and the priest of the canon.
+Back in the times of the nobles from Tures, the two buildings were already being used as a store room for the tens of collections that were divided between the lawyer of the Signori di Tures and the priest of the canon.
 In 1984 Dean Munter assembled a large number of pieces of art from the churches and chapels of Campo Tures in this store room.
-The objects on show are not real exhibition pieces of a museum since they are still used for lithurgical purposes.
+The objects on show are not real exhibition pieces of a museum since they are still used for liturgical purposes.
 A visit to the museum finishes off with the arrival at the parish church, a late gothic master piece.

 Parish Museum Taufers